This article relates only to the industrial/mechanical industry!

 Yes, these were sold as faster drafting systems.
 Computervision sold for $250,000 per seat with a minimum purchase of three seats.
 Scratch drafting as shown above was a bottleneck and Computervision must have has some great data that going to 3D design was a cost savings solution.
 Mostly Aerospace and plastics were the first to introduce it.

 They were 3D wire frame and the only use for the graphics were to generate documents.
 Why did I say documents?
 Because these were not drawings.
 Sadly, they would be printed on vellum and used the same as scratch drawings.
 Thus, they were still call drawings and released as "Prints".

 Boeing draftsman coined them the "Flatfile" as compared to the 3D file.

-I have coined them the AID (Associated Information document) now that they include the 3D model.
+I have coined them the AID (Associated Information document) now that they provide reference, manufacturing and inspection information for the 3D model.